Kanelloss/FinalProject_QuizApp/README.md

 ### Frontend
 - **Angular 18:** For building the dynamic and reactive user interface.
-- **Angular Material & Tailwind CSS:** For elegant and responsive designs.
+- **Angular Material, Bootstrap 5 & Tailwind CSS:** For elegant and responsive designs.
+- **RxJS:** Facilitates reactive programming and observable-based state management.
+- **JWT Decode:** Decodes and manages JSON Web Tokens on the client side.
 - **RxJS:** Facilitates reactive programming and observable-based state management.
 - **JWT Decode:** Decodes and manages JSON Web Tokens on the client side.